The audible thud drew

 It was a magnificent shot, centered perfectly in the target.

-silently about for several moments before exploding into complementary applause.
-Having observed competitions throughout the day, they had grown accustomed to inconsistencies in levels of skill, and trueness of
+about for several moments before exploding into complementary applause.
+Having observed competitions throughout the day, they had grown accustomed to inconsistencies in levels of skill, and trueness of aim among

-true, and with such level of confidence and quietude.
+with such level of confidence and quietude.
 All eyes turned back to the Master, as he reached to draw a second arrow.
-Again, briefly, he became the center of interest as all focused on his drawn
+Again, briefly, he became the center of interest as all focused on his drawn bow.

-bow.
 For a fleeting moment, time stopped as he remained still, the distant target a mere afterthought.
-With no perceptible movement on his part, the arrow exploded from the bow, landing again, square center
+With no perceptible movement on his part, the arrow exploded from the bow, landing again, square center on target

 The translator, responded, “Nothing.”

-large man, so large in fact he physically dominated the translator, approached and spoke loudly, “We waited these long hours because we were promised a demonstration by the Master, and two shots fired at a target is
+large in fact he physically dominated the translator, approached and spoke loudly, “We waited these long hours because we were promised a demonstration by the Master, and two shots fired at a target is not a

 The diminutive translator responded, “You have witnessed a miracle!”

-miracle?
-He fired two shots and hit the target.
+fired two shots and hit the target.
 Granted, he hit the target square in the center, but miracle?
 I think not.”
 Responding, the translator said, “Consider this.
-The first shot was
+The first shot was impeccable.

-impeccable.
 Only one thing could possibly top the first shot, and that was the second.
 The miracle is the Master intended to do what he did.
-Once that was accomplished, he could offer nothing further
+Once that was accomplished, he could offer nothing further to demonstrate or

 Whether fact or legend, the story of the Master Archer speaks directly to the point of what constitutes the best proof of truth.

-God, and have chosen to demonstrate victory over death by raising the deceased Lazarus, who had been dead in the sepulcher for four days.
-Like the Archer’s first arrow, it is a singular statement of message, “There
+demonstrate victory over death by raising the deceased Lazarus, who had been dead in the sepulcher for four days.
+Like the Archer’s first arrow, it is a singular statement of message, “There is life after

-is certain, and complete, even to the point they have superseded our limited notions of life-and-death.
-The first Master demonstrates his ability to explode from the void to produce a perfect outcome in our plane
+and complete, even to the point they have superseded our limited notions of life-and-death.
+The first Master demonstrates his ability to explode from the void to produce a perfect outcome in our plane of

 What is left for the son of God is the “proof.”